Knotx/knotx-fragments/handler/README.md

 }
 ```

-Let's see how tasks are instated.
-A task specifies a task provider factory options and its graph logic:
+Let's see how tasks are instantiated.
+A task specifies its provider factory (with options) and its graph logic:
 ```hocon
 tasks {
   # unique task name